qaisaraM/Healthcare-Fraud-Detection/README.md

-# Healthcare-Fraud-Detection

 ![alt text](
        https://github.com/qaisaraM/Healthcare-Fraud-Detection/blob/4eaf512e0ab5f49bc1731101841136d9f2b1aa21/JPG/IMAGE%202.png
       )

-# 🕵️‍♀️ Classifying Sales Calls ☎️
+# 🕵️‍♀️ Healthcare Fraud Detection ☎️

 👋 Hi!

-My name is Mikiko Bazeley 👩🏻‍💻 and this is my first capstone project:
+My name is Qaisara Mardhiah 👩🏻‍💻 and this is my first capstone project:
-💸 Predicting the Outcomes of Demo Calls for a SaaS Company. 📱
+💸 Analysis of Healthcare Provider Fraud Detection 📱

 From Oct 2018 to April 2019 I completed a number of projects as part of the Springboard Data Science Track. 🧠